• Join the Club!

 Ingredients

-• 2 tbsp olive oil or reserved oil from tomatoes
+• 2 tablespoon olive oil or reserved oil from tomatoes

 • 3 boneless, skinless chicken breast cubed